TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/LocalizedContent/Flexforms/Index.rst

 Separate
 """"""""

-In the “Separate” mode the two languages are separated completely in the form.
-This doesn't make any difference for the “Header” and “Body” fields but the “Link section” can be composed differently in the two languages.
-Below it is very easy to see this difference because for the Danish translation (“DA”) there is only one “Link” entry contrary to the “Link header” / “Link” / “Link” composition of the default language.
+In the "Separate" mode the two languages are separated completely in the form.
+This doesn't make any difference for the "Header" and "Body" fields but the "Link section" can be composed differently in the two languages.
+Below it is very easy to see this difference because for the Danish translation ("DA") there is only one "Link" entry contrary to the "Link header" / "Link" / "Link" composition of the default language.

 |img-50|